-This Bachelor offers students the technical and methodical knowledge to either immediately pursue a career in a growing labor market demanding for well qualified professionals with an insight into European specific issues or to enroll in a Master Program.
+This Bachelor offers students the technical and methodical knowledge to either immediately pursue a career in a growing labor market, demanding for well qualified professionals with an insight into European specific issues, or to enroll in a master's program.

 - Associations, NGOs, International NGOs

 - Services related to Europe (agency, consultancy, application services etc.)